plauclair/DnsToolkit/README.md

 ### $dns->isSpam($string)

 Checks if a domain or IP is in the Spamhaus database.

-Make sure your server can resolve the host, some DNS like the Google Public DNS server might not resolve to Spamhaus, giving erroneous results.
+**Important**: Make sure your server can resolve the host, some DNS like the Google Public DNS might not resolve to Spamhaus, giving erroneous results.

 #### Parameters